jupyterhub/mybinder.org-user-guide/doc/faq.rst

 For sure!
 We hope the demo gods are with you.
 Please do make sure you have a backup plan in case there is a problem with mybinder.org during your workshop or demo.
-It can happen that the service is degraded for an hour or two.
-Either because mybinder.org is getting a lot of attention from somewhere on the internet, because we are deploying new versions of software or because none of the team members are around to respond to an outage.
+Occasionally, service on ``mybinder.org`` can be degraded, usually because the server is getting a lot of attention somewhere on the internet, because we are deploying new versions of software, or the team can't quickly respond to an outage.

 How does mybinder.org ensure user privacy?
 ------------------------------------------